atridey1993/rare-event-ml-classification/README.md

-# Rare-Event Detection with Machine Learning in Noisy, Imbalanced Data
+# Rare-Event Detection with XGBoost, ANN, and CNN in Noisy, Imbalanced Data

 ## Overview
 This project implements an end-to-end machine learning pipeline for detecting rare signals in noisy and highly imbalanced datasets.
 It is inspired by simulation-driven workflows where signal and background events are generated, baseline selections are applied, and machine learning models are used to improve classification performance.

-The goal is to demonstrate practical skills in:
+The project demonstrates practical skills in:
 - simulation-driven data analysis
 - feature engineering
 - imbalanced classification
 - model comparison
 - domain-aware evaluation

----

 ## Motivation
-Many real-world problems involve detecting weak signals embedded in large background noise.
+Many real-world problems involve detecting weak signals amid large amounts of background noise.
 This project reproduces that setting and compares:

 - a baseline cut-based selection
-- XGBoost classifier
+- XGBoost on tabular event-level features
-- Neural network classifier

----
+- ANN on tabular event-level features
+- CNN on detector-inspired image-like inputs

 ## Methods